janikvonrotz/ebas/README.md

 ## Events

 Events are tasks with different conditions that can be triggered on specific actions.
-In your PHP code you can add an Trigger with the following snippet:
+In the PHP code you can add a trigger with the following snippet:

 ```$result = runEvents("tablename","task-Bereinigunglauf",elementid);```

 Then in the config file you have to associate the trigger with optional conditions and a task.

-* `trigger` Name of the event, used to trigger on specific locations in the code
+* `trigger` Name of the event, which is being triggered on specific locations in the code
 * `condition` Contains conditions that have be true in order to run the event task
   * `istable` Condition where table name must be the value
 * `task` Definition of the event task